yinazee/yinazee.github.io/_posts/2018-03-28-cli_app_-_the_moment_of_truth.markdown

 With just these 4 steps you can have a simple CLI running already.
 Then it's onto the scraping part.

 I had a tough time choosing how to organize my data after I scrape.
+It goes in either 1 of 2 ways and it was the biggest decision I had to make when constructing this CLI.
+Most importantly, how will your user get the data it wants by their input?
+You want the interaction to be as simple as possible.

 The challenge scraping from this website is that every horoscope has 3 separate links (39 separate links in total.
 I have to scrape from 3 different websites to gather the horoscope readings of yesterday, today and tomorrow.
-So far, I'm only good at scraping all info from one website.

-Also, I was conflicted between 2 ways of organizing my data.

 Should I....

-Scrape data so every horoscope sign has an array of: name, yesterday, today, and tomorrow?
+**A. Scrape data so every horoscope sign has an array of: name, yesterday, today, and tomorrow?**

 ```
 aries = [name, yesterday_horoscope, today_horoscope, tomorrow_horoscope]